0xPolygonMiden/miden-base/docs/src/architecture/accounts.md

 * For non-fungible assets, the index is defined by the asset itself, and the asset is also the value of the node.

-An account vault can be reduced to a single hash which is the root of the Sparse Merkle tree.
+An account vault can be reduced to a single hash which is the root of the sparse Merkle tree.

 ## Code
 Every account in Miden is a smart contract with an interface that exposes functions that note scripts can call.
 The interface for accounts is referred to as Code.